 I’ve also introduced an m_error_pos variable (which I could have declared inside the specific exception handler) to remove a little of the clutter from the line that shows I can identify exactly which row in the source data caused the problem.
 With a minimum of wasted resources this code now inserts all the valid rows and reports the invalid rows (and, if necessary, could take appropriate action on each invalid row as it appears).

 If you’ve got a data loading requirement where almost all the data is expected to be correct but errors occasionally happen, this type of coding strategy is likely to be the most efficient thing you could do to get your data into the database.
-It may be slightly slower when there are no errors, but that’s a good insurance premium when compared with the crash and complete rollback that occurs if you take the simple approach – and there are bound to be cases where a pre-emptive check of all the data (that would, probably, make the insert safe) would add far more overhead than the little bit of PL/SQL processing shown here.
+It may be slightly slower when there are no errors, but that’s a good insurance premium when compared with the crash and complete rollback that occurs if you take the simple, though slightly faster on good days, approach – and there are bound to be cases where a pre-emptive check of all the data (that would – we hope – make the pure SQL insert safe) would add far more overhead than the little bit of PL/SQL processing shown here.

 It’s obviously a little difficult to produce any time-based rates that demonstrate the similarity in performance of the SQL and PL/SQL approaches – the major time component in a little demo I built was about the I/O rather than the the CPU (which, in itself, rather validates the claim anyway).
 But if you want to do some testing here’s my data model with some results in the following section: